PECOS-packages/PECOS/docs/workflows/guppy-dem-decoding.md

 the same (detector events, observable flips) pairs a DEM sample carries, so either source can feed the decoders.

 The gate noise below mirrors stage 3, including the idle families.
-The simulator does not need the runtime to emit idle gates: `with_idle_after_2q` adds an idle site on each two-qubit gate operand, the same placement the DEM pass uses.
+With the default runtime, which emits no idle gates of its own, `with_idle_after_2q` adds an idle site on each two-qubit gate operand, the same placement the DEM pass uses.